Linda Briggs Ltd Independent Cosmetic Surgery Advice

 Destinations vary too.

-Hungary is the most popular place to have treatment, especially dental work, followed by Cyprus and India.
+.
 "The facilities in Budapest are fantastic and you'd never find anything as good in the UK," says.................
 "The dentists are also extremely well trained.
 Germans and Austrians have been nipping over the border for dentistry for many years."

 As well as the quality of the work, cost is a major reason why people go abroad for treatment.
 Lower costs of living and different rules regarding the cost of healthcare mean you can cut as much as 75% off the UK price tag (see box on page 48), often just by nipping over the Channel.